peteamiri/Tutorials/SalesForce/Licese_Types.md

 The following are Flavors of Customer Portal User Licenses.
 Additional detail on customer portal licenses is here.

-* **Authenticated Website** : For Platform portal users – used with Force.com Sites (ie public websites hosted on saleforce.com’s servers).
+* **Authenticated Website** : For Platform portal users – used with Force.com Sites (i.e. public websites hosted on saleforce.com’s servers).
 A type of high volume portal license.
 Unlimited logins to your Platform Portal to access customer support information.
 Read & create access for ideas, questions & answers.
 Read-only access to documents, knowledge, price books, and products.